Estimated Reading Time: 15 minutes

 However, deciding what to do with this new freedom can be difficult for some.
 The sudden expanse of time can be slightly overwhelming but is not something you should be intimidated by.

 It’s important to embrace the excitement of this period and fill it with enriching activities of your choice.
-Whether you’re seeking thrills or relaxation, your retirement is the time when you get to decide.
+Whether you’re seeking thrills through and active retirement or relaxation, your retirement is the time when you get to decide.

 While retirement is generally a happy time in life, there are risks you should be aware of.
 Leaving work sometimes causes people to become less active and social, which can negatively affect health.